 The inclusion of forwarding sound conditioning and backward sound conditioning (which is the use of acoustic stimuli after exposure to traumatic noise) has been shown to protect a person’s hearing capability against noise trauma.
 It may also prevent the cortical map reorganization induced by traumatic noise.

-TSC is something that continues to be looked into by researchers around the world.
-Over the years, plenty of methods have appeared to assist with the loss of hearing, and TSC has been identified as one of the more promising innovations in recent years.
+Threshold Sound Conditioning has been identified as one of the more promising innovations in hearing health in recent years.
 The research that has gone into TSC has shown that it can positively impact a person’s hearing ability and help with enhancing their lives from the problems caused by hearing loss.

 How AudioCardio uses TSC